Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 I nodded.
 “Yeah.
 What do they think, the Imperium is going to collapse?”
 We both laughed at that and he waved me into the starport.

 I went to the pad where the Grayswandir was sitting.
 Scaffolding was still around the port engine but the rest of it was clear and the boarding ramp was down.
-I waved my comp at the securitybot at the entrance and went inside.
+I waved my ident at the securitybot at the entrance and went inside.

 There were a couple of techs in the bridge, finishing up on upgrading the main computer software.
 I spoke with them briefly then headed aft.
 I went into the engine room and was surprised to find Jami there.